EvenAR/node-simconnect/README.md

 for a description of the methods below and how to use them.

 The new Microsoft Flight Simulator has introduced some new features to the SimConnect API, and even more features are likely to come.
+Most of these will only be implemented on demand if there are specific feature requests.
-If there are specific features you are missing, feel free to [open a new issue]{https://github.com/EvenAR/node-simconnect/issues} or create a pull request.
+Feel free to [open a new issue](https://github.com/EvenAR/node-simconnect/issues) or create a pull request.

 Note that any features that are specific to Lockheed Martin's Prepar3D are not implemented.
 These features will likely not be researched or implemented unless there are specific requests.